frictionlessdata/frictionless-py/README.md

 ![Dataset](files/dataset.png)

 As a result of inspection goodtables returns a report dictionary.
 It includes valid flag, count of errors, list of reports per table etc. See example above for an instance.
-A report structure and all errors are standartised and described in data quality spec:
+A report structure and all errors are standartised and described in **data quality spec**:

 > https://github.com/roll/goodtables-next/tree/master/goodtables/spec.json.